August 29, 2023

 Many cities are using tools to track their current assets and targeted replacement year.
 The California Air Resources Board has a free spreadsheet template available, and Roseville, California demoed the Advance Clean Fleets Compliance Tool, which should be released to the public soon.

 Panelists shared that it makes sense to electrify municipal vehicles with short, regular duty cycles first, like school buses and trash trucks.
-We saw that many electric alternatives for municipal fleets are already here, with more on the way.
+Electric alternatives for municipal fleets are already here, with more on the way.
 Because it can take a while to receive a new vehicle, municipal fleet managers recommended putting in orders as soon as possible.

 Planning ahead is also important for budget, as electric vehicles are a large upfront capital investment.
 Several cities mentioned that they transitioned from an annual to a biennial budget because of long fulfillment times.
 One common strategy was to authorize a broad fleet replacement fund and to submit individual projects as they came up.